 Because the market interest rate on similar types of notes was approximately 14% per annum the day the notes were issued, the Company had recorded a discount of \$579,378 related to the beneficial conversion feature.
 During the year ended June 30, 2005, \$442,813 (2004 - \$55,170) was amortized and recorded as interest expense.
 The discount was fully amortized as interest expense upon conversion.

-During the period ended December 31, 2005, the share purchase warrants were cancelled by mutual agreement of the holder and the Company, in return for 15,000,000 shares of the Company's common stock, as described in note 7.
+During the period ended March 31, 2006 the share purchase warrants were cancelled by mutual agreement of the holder and the Company, in return for 15,000,000 shares of the Company's common stock.